 Welcome to the BDS Website.
 My name is Brian Stephenson and I am a retired IT professional.
 I read a lot and listen to the radio nearly all the time, being a big fan of audio drama.
 I play chess (badly) in my local league when my club is desperate to field a full team.
 I have recently retired from the post of entries secretary of the Sheffield Chess Congress.
-The links in the drop-down main menu to the left list the various interests of mine (mostly, but not only, chess!) covered by this site.
+The items in the main menu to the left list the various interests of mine (mostly, but not only, chess!) covered by this site.

 I have been writing about Chess Endgame Studies in Chess since 2006 and, with Roland Ott, in Schweizerische Schachzeitung since 2014.
-Follow the Chess Endgame Studies link to view these articles.
+Select the Chess Endgame Studies menu item on the left to view these articles.

 I have been composing and publishing chess problems since 1977.
 Select the Chess Problems menu item on the left to find out more about chess problems.
 I have also begun to post my own compositions here.
 They are not all posted yet, but I am slowly adding them.

 I have been developing a chess problem testing/solving program for some years.
 It is very much a back-burner task and so far it only solves orthodox problems.
-Follow the Kalulu link to learn more.
+Select the Kalulu menu item on the left to learn more.

 There is my MESON Chess Problem Database, which has been free and online since 2006.
-Follow the link on the left to access it.
+Select the menu item on the left to access it.

 As a retired programmer I have an interest in computer programming and building websites.
-Follow that link to learn more.
+Follow that menu item to learn more.

 Then there is Audio Drama, which I have been listening to for many years.
 Recently I have started writing it with my co-writer Chris Bellamy.
 We have had one play produced and have plans for several more.

-I write an occasional blog, which you can read by selecting the Blog link on the left.
+I write an occasional blog, which you can read by selecting the Blog menu item on the left.

 I sometimes post something here which doesn’t fall within the sections already mentioned.
 A list of those writings can be viewed by taking the Other menu item.